vasupsu/pWord2Vec/README.md

 # pSGNScc
 This is the C++ implementation of the Context Combining optimization of Word2Vec described in the paper titled,

-###Optimizing \WordVec Performance on Multicore Systems, accepted at IA^3 2017 - the Seventh Workshop on Irregular Applications: Architectures & Algorithms, co-located with SC17
+### Optimizing Word2Vec Performance on Multicore Systems, accepted at IA^3 2017 - the Seventh Workshop on Irregular Applications: Architectures & Algorithms, co-located with SC17

 The code is developed based on the [original pWord2Vec](https://github.com/IntelLabs/pWord2Vec.git) implementation described in the paper [Parallelizing Word2Vec in Shared and Distributed Memory](https://arxiv.org/abs/1604.04661), arXiv, 2016.